RoyalIcing/glaze/README.md

 void glazyPrintR( $object )

-/* Coming soon, a work in progress: */
-/* Fully fleshed HTML elements */

-// Open an element, and use glazyAttribute() for attributes, and then simply display your element's contents. void glazyBegin( string $tagName [, string $valueType ] )
+// Open an element, and use glazyAttribute() for attributes, and then simply display your element's contents. resource glazyBegin( string $tagName [, string $valueType = GLAZE_TYPE_PREGLAZED ] )

-// Close element
+// Close element, optionally passing the return value from glazyBegin()
-void glazyClose()
+// otherwise closes the most recent open element. void glazyFinish( [ resource $openGlazyElement ] )

 /*
-	Never think again "before I output this string to the user, it must be first escaped for the Hyper Text Markup Language, therefore I must use this 'special' function which does this for me and remember its name every time."
+	Never think again "before this string is outputted to the user, it must be first escaped for the Hyper Text Markup Language, therefore I must use this 'special character' function and not forget its name."
 */

 ```